mariadb-corporation/MaxScale/Documentation/REST-API/API.md

 In the _relationships_ objects, all resources have a _self_ link that points to the resource itself.
-This allows for easier updating of resources as the reply URL is included in the request itself.
+This allows for easier updating of resources as the reply URL is included in the response itself.

 The following lists the resources and the types of links each resource can have in addition to the _self_ link.